 It’s the final, right-hand-drive, ‘Autocar-specification’ Celerio with the updated brake linkage about which you’re now reading.
 So, putting its smartly resolved teething problem to one side, what kind of renewed threat can Suzuki present to the increasingly talented elite in the city car class?

-From the Celerio’s launch, there will be just two trim levels (SZ3 and SZ4) and one petrol engine – slim pickings when you consider the broader line-ups of its rivals.
+There are just three trim levels (SZ2, SZ3 and SZ4) and one petrol engine – slim pickings when you consider the broader line-ups of its rivals.
 But the top-specification Celerio – tested here – is cheaper than most rivals’ entry-level options.
 A good place to start, then.